NojdarTaho/NojdarTaho/README.md

 ### 👋 Hi there, My name is Nojdar.

-I am a web developer and passionate about creating engaging and user-friendly experiences on the web.
+I am a web developer passionate about creating engaging and user-friendly experiences on the web.
 Currently, I am studying at HackYourFuture, where I have been improving my skills and expanding my knowledge in various web technologies.
+Additionally, I am working as a software developer intern at NAYA.
+I have been with NAYA for almost 10 months now, during which I have learned and refined many new technical and soft skills.
+Moreover I also built many exciting projects during my time with NAYA.

 Here's a glimpse of what I've learned during my HackYourFuture journey so far:
 - 💻 JavaScript: I have a good understanding of JavaScript and its core concepts.
 I can confidently build interactive and dynamic web applications using this programming language.
 - 🎨 CSS: I am fairly good at crafting nice and responsive user interfaces with CSS.
 - 🌐 HTML: I have a strong foundation in HTML and understand the importance of writing clean and semantic markup for better accessibility.
 - ⚛️ React: I have experience in building modular and scalable web applications using this popular JavaScript library.
-- 🌐 Backend Development: While my main focus has been on front-end development, I have also gained familiarity with the backend side of web development.
+- 🌐 Backend Development:, I have also gained a lot of knowledge with the backend side of web development.

 I am incredibly excited and motivated to continue expanding my knowledge and skills in web development.
 I enjoy working on challenging projects and finding creative solutions to problems.